Project C.A.R.E.

 Respite

-Project C.A.R.E. offers vouchers for care consultation clients who need financial assistance for respite services.
-These services can include group respite, in-home care, and adult day care.
+Project C.A.R.E. offers consumer-directed vouchers for care consultation clients who need financial assistance to pay for respite services.
+These services can include group respite, in-home care, adult day care, and facility care.

 Results